ZSL

 Zoological Society of London

-Access to affordable, open and customisable conservation technologies in the animal tracking world is often limited.
-However, understanding species’ behaviour in space and time is critical to collect data to inform policy, designate protected areas, or identify threats to species.
+Understanding species’ behaviour in space and time is critical to collect data to inform policy, designate protected areas, or identify threats to species.
+Access to affordable, open and customisable conservation technologies is hampering these efforts.

 Readily programmable solutions are needed that enable data to be retrieved at low cost and allow researchers to modify designs as they require.